Transportation to Work

 How are we doing?

-Percent of Residents Working From Home (2022)
+Percent of Residents Working From Home (2023)

 Driving alone is the primary mode of transportation to work for most Americans, other modes such as bicycling, walking, carpooling, and public transportation have the potential to reduce congestion and mitigate the impact that driving alone has on the roadways.
-Those who drove alone in Tucson represented 72.0% of the population, while 9.7% of Tucson residents carpooled to work.
+Those who drove alone in Tucson represented 70.7% of the population, while 9.6% of Tucson residents carpooled to work.

 Why is it important?

 The prevalence of driving alone as the primary mode of transportation to work for most Americans has had tremendous economic, social, and environmental consequences for our nation.
-In an effort to mitigate these effects, recent transportation-authorization bills have required state transportation agencies to incorporate multimodal considerations into all new transportation planning and programming, through the Intermodal Surface Transportation Equity Act of 1991.
+To mitigate these effects, recent transportation-authorization bills have required state transportation agencies to incorporate multimodal considerations into all new transportation planning and programming, through the Intermodal Surface Transportation Equity Act of 1991.
 Subsequent bills have expanded existing efforts and created new programs to foster alternative transportation options and decrease highway congestion.
 Examples include limiting the addition of single-occupant vehicle capacity and increasing funding for public transit, bicycling, and walking facilities.

 The duration of one’s journey to work, as well as how they get there, reflects both quality of life and economic well-being for a region.
 Longer commute times are often indicative of a spatial mismatch between jobs and housing – a phenomenon that can especially impact low-income households, as their geographic mobility may be limited.
 Long commute times can also result from high housing costs, poorly planned transportation networks, and local regulatory policies such as exclusionary zoning.